PSL Wrap: Maritzburg United leapfrog Kaizer Chiefs as Cape Town City win seven-goal thriller

 However, the Team of Choice defended very well with Man of the Match Alfred Ndengane producing a solid performance for the hosts at the back, and ultimately, Maritzburg ran out 1-0 winners on the day.

-The victory saw Maritzburg climb up to eighth place in the league standings - leapfrogging ninth-placed Chiefs, who will face SuperSport United on Sunday, while Galaxy remained 16th on the log.
+The victory saw Maritzburg climb up to eighth place in the league standings - leapfrogging ninth-placed Chiefs, who will face SuperSport United on Sunday, while Galaxy remain 16th on the log.

 Meanwhile, Cape Town City overcame Lamontville Golden Arrows 4-3 in an entertaining encounter at Cape Town Stadium which is now known as DHL Stadium for sponsorship reasons.